bloXroute-Labs/builder-compliance-lists/README.md

 The following is a quick guide for compliance and security companies for providing a list to be used for bloXroute's Compliance List marketplace.

-Provider can set an API endpoint that the bloXroute relays will intermittently poll and keep track of list updates.
+Provider can set an API endpoint that the bloXroute relays will intermittently query to keep track of list updates.

 1) Response format is a JSON map of addresses to empty object: